 Research Leader: Nicolas Carette

-Our research in this line is focused on one form of private ordering: contractualisation.
+This research line is focused on one form of private ordering: contractualisation.
 We investigate both contracts and unilateral legal acts in the different fields of private (international) law.
-Our perspective is the paradigms of the law of obligations, particularly private autonomy and the binding effect of contracts.
+Our perspective is the paradigms of the law of obligations, particularly private autonomy and the binding effect of legal acts.

-Firstly and in light of the traditional Contract/Status divide, we investigate the contractualisation of family law and family property law from two different perspectives.
+Firstly we investigate the contractualisation of family law and family property law from two different perspectives, and in light of the traditional division between contract and status.
 On the one hand, we approach family law (status) from the paradigm of the law of obligations (contract).
-This research aims at determining to what extent family law can be considered to be contract law, and which opportunities for private family governance exist.
+This research aims to determine the extent to which family law can be considered to be contract law, and potential opportunities for private family governance.
 On the other hand, we investigate which family law paradigms may be applied to contract law.
-Our research here aims at determining how property law and contract law may be used to privately regulate relationships as if it were family relations, for example between de facto cohabitants.
-This research will also allow us to redefine the Contract/Status dichotomy in general.
+Our research here aims to identify how property law and contract law may be used to privately regulate relationships in the same way as family relations, for example between de facto cohabitants.
+This research will also allow us to redefine the contract/status dichotomy in general.

 Specific Research Questions

-1.3.
-How can estate-planning techniques, including trusts and trust-like figures, be used to ‘contractualize’ family law and to ‘familiarize’ contract law, e.g. by creating a ‘community property’ between de facto cohabitants?
+- How can estate-planning techniques, including trusts and trust-like figures, be used to ‘contractualise’ family law and to ‘familiarise’ contract law, e.g. by creating ‘community property’ between de facto cohabitants?

-2. With regard to the right to protection of property
+- With regard to the right to dispose of subjective rights

-2.1.
-Can exceptional breach of the equality before public burdens justify a risk-based liability (without fault) in administrative law?
+- Can an exceptional breach of the equality before public burdens principle justify risk-based liability (without fault) in administrative law?

-2.2.
-Which contractual paradigms can we apply to the exercise of the right to self-determination to the human body, bodily parts and interventions on the body (organ transplants, patentability of stem cells, clinical trials etc.).
+- Which contractual paradigms can we apply to rights of self-determination over the human body, bodily parts and interventions on the body (including organ transplants, patentability of stem cells and clinical trials).

-2.3.
-Which restrictions on the protection of property can be applied with regard to inheritance law and to estate planning, between parties and vis-à-vis third parties (e.g. administration clauses)?
+- Which property protection restrictions can be applied between parties and vis-à-vis third parties with regard to inheritance law and to estate planning (e.g. administration clauses)?

-3.4.
-How can the tools of private international law assist in finding legal certainty for individuals involved?
+- How can the tools of private international law help individuals to find legal certainty?

-3.6.
-How can we achieve a better protection of employees through private international law on employment in the international transport sector, in light of the increasing freedom of choice for the employer?
+- How can we better protect of employees through private international law on employment in the international transport sector, in light of the increasing freedom of choice for the employer?